-- Perfect to make as family activity, kids love to make it because it is very straitforward and it is really fun to add the topping.
+- It is perfect for making as a family activity; kids love to make it because it is very straightforward and fun to add to the topping.

 What is a coffee cake?

 Here in the US, a coffee cake is a baked good that refers to a “cake” for breakfast.
+I know it’s a bit confusing, but there is no coffee on the ingredient list for the coffee cake.
 It does not mean that the mixture has coffee in it.
-I know it’s a bit confusing but there is no coffee on the ingredient list for the coffee cake.

 Ingredientes del coffee cake vegano

-- Sugar, it is better to use brown sugar and preferably vegan, but the one you have at home is perfectly fine.
+- It is better to use brown sugar and preferably vegan, but the one you have at home is perfectly fine.

-- Zest of a lemon, when you are going to use lemon zest for this or any recipe it is better to zest the lemon first and then cut it to use the juice.
+- Zest of a lemon: When you use the lemon zest for this or any recipe, it is better to zest the lemon first and then cut it to use the juice.

 - Oil, vegetable oil.
-It is always going to be better to use avocado oil or another that is not a mix of different oils.
+It will always be better to use avocado oil or another that is not a mix of different oils.